 In this novel landscape a new generation of scientists is now emerging, carrying the necessity to rethink the traditional conference format, which are often showcases of career-long investigators.
 The Complex Nanophotonics Science Camp is meant to break with the conventional schemes to engage the creativity of early-stage scientists and create new scientific connections, fostering critical thinking.

 The main target of this Science Camp are junior scientists, post-docs and PhD students.
-In order to give them space to discuss and present their own work and ideas, we decided to give priority to participants with <12 years of experience from PhD.
+By giving them space to discuss and present their own work and ideas, we hope to stimulate lively interactions and critical thinking.

 Poster session are too often the foster children of conferences, neglected and overlooked.
 We think that a poster session is a magnificent occasion to discuss that must be exploited.
 Everyone will be given the opportunity to make a 60 seconds pitch to attract people to his/her poster.